DD9/boilerdemo/README.md

 ```

-6) Commit a group of changes with a message
+6) Commit your group of changes with a message
 ```
 $ git commit -m 'commit message here'
 ```